zinzy/My-Digital-Garden/_notes/amsterdam.md

 - When I'm abroad and I smell the scent of weed, I am hit with a bout of strong nostalgia for the city.
 When I'm home and I smell it, I feel disdain.

 ## Why Amsterdam works for me
 To my surprise, when Dutch people from outside of the city tell me about Amsterdam, they usually assume I'm here for the culture and proximity to commercial innovation.
 Having grown up in the South of the Netherlands as a queer person of color, I've become intimately familiar with what it means to be The Other.
-Next to Rotterdam, Amsterdam is the only place in the country that doesn't further cultivate that feeling.
+Next to [[Rotterdam]], Amsterdam is the only place in the country that doesn't further cultivate that feeling.
 It's been a healing experience for me to call this city home.